MichaelK01/Citadel-Europe-Datathon/README.md

 # Citadel-Europe-Datathon
 This repository contains the project I worked on along with three others for the week long European Regional Datathon 2021.
-The project won third place.
+The project won __third place__.
 The project examines aspects of the Upworthy Research Archive.
 My contribution focused on time-series analysis of CTR over time.

 The main files in the repository are:
 - *Team_3_report*: Our full report of the project.